 Mr. Bansal elaborated on India's shift to a cashless economy, driven by UPI, launched in 2016.
-He noted that UPI now processes 16 billion transactions monthly across the country, valued at USD 280 billion monthly across 16 billion transactions, positioning India as a global leader in real-time payments.
+He noted that UPI now processes USD 280 billion monthly across 16 billion transactions, positioning India as a global leader in real-time payments.
 This transition has reduced reliance on cash, enhanced transaction efficiency, and spurred economic digitalization.
-Unlike traditional banking models, fintech companies have aggressively driven the adoption of UPI, making mobile payments a mainstream.
+Unlike traditional banking models, fintech companies have aggressively driven the adoption of UPI, making mobile payments mainstream.